Travel insurance after Brexit - Your questions answered

 Will my passport still be valid?

 When the UK leaves the EU, there will be new rules for UK passport holders travelling to most European countries.
 You’ll need to check whether your UK passport meets the new requirements.
 Most people will be unaffected, but if your passport is nearing the end of its validity you may need to renew it earlier than planned.

 You can check the validity of your passport and find out more by visiting: gov.uk/brexit-check-passport

 If you have a trip booked, choose Saga Travel Insurance for cover that gives you confidence.

 Saga’s range of insurance products is designed specifically for our customers and is unique to us.
 Saga Travel Insurance is underwritten by Great Lakes Insurance SE, UK Branch, which meets our high standards of quality and service.

-*Customers who purchased a policy online between July 2018 and August 2018, on average received a discount of 30%.
+* 52% of customers who purchased a new Saga Travel Insurance policy online between January and June 2020 received a discount of 17% or more.